TheAlgorithms/Go/README.md

 ##### Functions:

 1. [`Abs`](./math/abs.go#L11):  Abs returns absolute value
+2. [`FindKthMax`](./math/kthnumber.go#L11):  FindKthMax returns the kth large element given an integer slice with nil `error` if found and returns -1 with `error` `search.ErrNotFound` if not found.
+NOTE: The `nums` slice gets mutated in the process.
+3. [`FindKthMin`](./math/kthnumber.go#L19):  FindKthMin returns kth small element given an integer slice with nil `error` if found and returns -1 with `error` `search.ErrNotFound` if not found.
+NOTE: The `nums` slice gets mutated in the process.
-2. [`IsPowOfTwoUseLog`](./math/checkisnumberpoweroftwo.go#L10):  IsPowOfTwoUseLog This function checks if a number is a power of two using the logarithm.
+4. [`IsPowOfTwoUseLog`](./math/checkisnumberpoweroftwo.go#L10):  IsPowOfTwoUseLog This function checks if a number is a power of two using the logarithm.
 The limiting degree can be from 0 to 63.
 See alternatives in the binary package.
-3. [`Phi`](./math/eulertotient.go#L5):  Phi is the Euler totient function.
+5. [`Phi`](./math/eulertotient.go#L5):  Phi is the Euler totient function.
 This function computes the number of numbers less then n that are coprime with n.

 ---
 </details><details>